Researching sea ice thickening in the Arctic

 Qikiqtarjuaq ’26

-Read the initial fields from our third field test
+Read the initial findings from our third field test